vekannan/mnmetro/README.md

 ## Steps to run the application

 #### Download repo
-1. Open Terminal/ command promt and run below commands
+1. Open Terminal or command promt and run below commands
-2. Clone mnmetro using below git command in your desired folder git clone https://github.com/vekannan/mnmetro.git
+2. Clone mnmetro using below git command in your desired folder

+    git clone https://github.com/vekannan/mnmetro.git

 3. After cloning a folder mnmetro will be created.
 4. cd mnmetro/metrotrasit

 #### Install application
-1. run below command to install applicaiton yarn
+1. run below command to install applicaiton

+    yarn

 #### Running this application
+1. Run the command:

-1. yarn start
+   yarn start

 2. This application start runing and serves using port 3000

 3. your default browser will open with address http://localhost:3000/

 ## Run Unit tests
-1. run the following command:  yarn test
+1. run the following command:

+    yarn test
 2. The above command build the application and generates code coverage.
 3. Code coverage can be view in HTML format also.Code coverage can be obtained from mnmetro>metrotrasit>coverage>index.html

 ## Deployment
-1. Run the following command to get minified version of this application: yarn build
+1. Run the following command to get minified version of this application:

+    yarn build
 2. All the files are minified and bundled under build folder

 ## Folder and code info